USDA-MNSU-CS-PROJECTS/object-detection-Fall2025/README.markdown

 ## Overview

 Welcome to the DaveBot Project!
-This project is designed to [insert brief project description or purpose here, e.g., "create an intelligent chatbot for automating customer support"].
+This project is designed to create an intelligent chatbot for automating customer support.
+The chatbot will utilize natural language processing to understand user queries and provide relevant responses.
 This README provides instructions for setting up, running, and contributing to the project.

 ## Table of Contents